Day 2 in Cornwall

 St Michael's Mount

 St Michael's Mount (Cornish: Karrek Loos yn Koos meaning "hoar rock in woodland") is a tidal island in Mount's Bay.
-Historically, St Michael's Mount was an English counterpart of Mont-Saint-Michel in Normandy, France, which is also a tidal island, and has a similar conical shape, though Mont-Saint-Michel is much taller
+Historically, St Michael's Mount was an English counterpart of Mont-Saint-Michel in Normandy, France, which is also a tidal island, and has a similar conical shape, though Mont-Saint-Michel is much taller.

-Directions: 40 to 50-minute drive to Marazion from Truro
+Directions: 15-minute drive to Marazion from Penzance

 Mousehole

-Directions: 20-minute drive from Marazion
+Directions: 20-min drive from Marazion

 Back to Homepage